vilhess/vilhess.github.io/_pages/cv.md

 * April 2024 - September 2024: A.I.
 Research Intern
   * THALES
-  * Training-free metric for Neural Architecture Search Completed a research-oriented internship focused on the Neural Tangent Kernel as a training-free metric for Neural Architecture Search.
+  * Training-free metric for Neural Architecture Search completed a research-oriented internship focused on the Neural Tangent Kernel as a training-free metric for Neural Architecture Search.
 I also worked on search strategies, delving into their            comparisons to enhance neural network optimization techniques.

 * March 2023 - August 2023: A.I.
 Engineer
   * AZAP
-  * Uncertainty Analysis in a Machine Learning Forecasting Approach
+  * Uncertainty Analysis in a Machine Learning Forecasting Approach Implementation of a machine learning model (Gradient Boosting) to predict sales of promoted products, with a focus on uncertainty analysis
-  * Supervisor: Professor Hub

 * Summer 2015: Research Assistant
   * Github University
-  * Implementation of a machine learning model (Gradient Boosting) to predict sales of promoted products, with a focus on uncertainty analysis

 Publications
 ======